afeborgeaud/dsmpy/README.md

 ### Using conda
 We do not yet provide dsmpy as a conda package.
 If you want to use a conda environment to run dsmpy:
-1) From the terminal, download the [latest](https://github.com/afeborgeaud/dsmpy/releases/download/v1.0a4/dsmpy-1.0a4.tar.gz) dsmpy .tar.gz release from Github and extract it to your local directory
+1) Download the [latest dsmpy release](https://github.com/afeborgeaud/dsmpy/releases/download/v1.0a4/dsmpy-1.0a4.tar.gz) from Github and extract it to your local directory.
+On Unix (or macOS if you have installed wget or curl), you can also run
 ```bash
 wget https://github.com/afeborgeaud/dsmpy/releases/download/v1.0a4/dsmpy-1.0a4.tar.gz
 tar -xzf dsmpy*.tar.gz